 Emphasize that the results indicate preferences not strengths in whatever way you can.
 This reduces the participant’s anxiety, sometimes expressed as “But I am good visually!” or “But I like reading!”
 Some people with a zero score in their VARK profile for Visual, enjoy relaxing by drawing or painting or visiting art galleries!

 THESE CAUTIONS ARE IMPORTANT!

 - Preferences are not the same as strengths.

 - If you have completed the questionnaire with empathy you will have indicated the preferences of others – not your own learning preferences.
 Go back and do it for yourself.

-- Your VARK scores indicate how you learn.
-They may not indicate how you teach, train, or work with others!
+- Your VARK scores indicate how you prefer to learn.
+The four scores may not indicate how you teach, train, or work with others!

 - Preferences may be masked by life and work experiences.

 Work and life experiences may blur the boundaries as people learn new ways to use Aural, Visual, Read/write and Kinesthetic modes equally well.

 People should take advantage of their preferences and use the learning strategies listed in the VARK Helpsheets provided on this website.
 These can be used to investigate preferences and to explore their own views about whether the preference is accurate and helpful.
 For example, a person with a strong Aural preference could be asked:

 - How important is discussion in your life?

 - Are listening, speaking and asking questions important ways for you to learn?

 - Do you consider yourself an Aural person?